asapple/qiaoshi-stickman-web/README.md

 3. The deployment workflow will automatically run on pushes to the `main` branch.

+**Note for Team Members**: The PAT is configured at the repository level, not at the individual developer level.
+Once a PAT with the appropriate permissions has been created and added as a repository secret named `PAT`, any developer who clones the repository and pushes changes to the `main` branch will automatically trigger the deployment workflow without needing to set up their own PAT.

 ### Deployment Process

 1. Every push to the `main` branch triggers the deployment workflow